i2vec/MMDocRetrievalChallenge/README.md

 ## Best Solution
 Solve the two tasks with serveral models.
 We use GME for the m2kr dataset and use colqwen for the mmdocir datset.
-In the end, we use qwen2.5-vl-72B-AWQ for the rerank. we get 65.5 on the leaderboard.
+In the end, we use qwen2.5-vl-72B-AWQ for the rerank. we got 65.5 on the leaderboard(With Rerank). we got 64.0 on the leaderboard(Without Rerank)

 ### M2KR